zimolzak/amia-2022-symposium/README.md

 Used to fill in gaps with Java code; now we have DMN.

-Arden: can do decis support rulle
+Arden: can do decis support rule

 CQL: an expression language, more about terminologies and data access